 The addition of a chat box in database search results can have significant impact.
-In 2013, one institution saw 294% more AskAway sessions over 2012 after adding the chat box (then known as the Qwidget) to their EBSCO search results.
+In 2013, one institution saw 294% more AskAway sessions over 2012 after adding the chat box to their EBSCO search results.

 Which type of entry point should I use?

 A chat box should be used in search results for all applications, rather than a button or link.
 Students navigating search results are actively researching, and the chat box is an open invitation to chat directly at point of need.
 Buttons and links add steps to the process of getting help, and act as barriers.